sbeatz/fluidskinparts/README.md

   - you follow the basic Fluid Next UI guidelines
   - no additional graphics are used
   - always provide XML + preview PNG
+  - in your commit include the following template as comment:

+  {
+    "name": "enter the filename",
+    "version":"1.0.0",
+    "author":"your name here"
+  }

   - you follow the Fluid Skinpart naming conventions:

   for Screens: